caspervonb/sponsor/README.md

 Hello there!

-This is the my Sponsor's Toolkit which is a collection of tools that I've made just for *you* my awesome [sponsors](https://github.com/sponsors/caspervonb).
+This is my sponsor's toolkit which is a collection of tools that I've made just for *you* my awesome [sponsors](https://github.com/sponsors/caspervonb).

 ## Getting Started